Stocks and Currencies Rise as Fed's Actions Ease Strains

 "The extension of additional swap lines, especially to selected Asian central banks, did help to calm some market nerves about the current dollar funding tightness," said Selena Ling, head of treasury research and strategy at OCBC Bank in Singapore.

+The Fed's moves, however, "may not fully offset the ongoing global dash for cash," she added.

-The New Zealand dollar rose nearly 2%.
+The New Zealand dollar rose more than 2%.
 However the Indonesian rupiah, which a day earlier plummeted to levels last seen during the Asian financial crisis more than two decades ago, slid further.
-It fell more than 3% against the greenback to 16,300 to the dollar.
+It fell 2.5% against the greenback to 16,200 to the dollar.
 The country's central bank wasn't included in the Fed's expanded swap facilities.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, fell 0.7% Friday to 102.07, easing off a little after reaching highs last seen in January 2017.
+The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, fell 0.9% Friday, easing off a little after reaching highs last seen in January 2017.

-Robert Carnell, head of research and chief economist, Asia-Pacific, at ING Bank NV in Singapore, said there was "not quite the abject terror" that had gripped markets in the last few days.
-"You see the (credit) squeeze coming off a little bit," he said.
+Robert Carnell, head of research and chief economist, Asia-Pacific, at ING Bank in Singapore, said there was "not quite the abject terror" that had gripped markets in the past few days.
+"You see the [credit] squeeze coming off a little bit," he said.

 In addition to the Fed, the European Central Bank, Bank of England and central banks in Asia have pumped large amounts of liquidity into markets this past week, in many cases cutting benchmark interest rates and buying bonds to ease market strains.